 Tai Chi and Hypermobility Joint Syndrome

-As a Tai Chi Instructor I live with hypermobility joint.
+As a Tai Chi Instructor I live with hypermobility.
 The good news is that Tai Chi, Qi Gong and Meditation are all recommended ways to help manage the symptoms of this connective tissue disorder.
-I changed career becoming a Tai Chi and Qigong instructor as my physical health went through many changes.
+I changed career in 2010 to become a Tai Chi and Qigong instructor when my physical health went through many changes.
 I chose to adapt my life to try to be gracefully productive.
 I can no longer stay seated, walk, lie down or do any activity for long periods, as these all lead to chronic/acute pain, reduced mobility, excessive muscular contraction and fatigue.
-You can read my personal journey here.
+You can read more about my personal journey here.

 Tai Chi and Hypermobility Syndrome